Support or object to an application

 Submissions are an opportunity to give information to the Board to help make a decision about an application.
 Submitters who are licensees can tell the Board about their business, transportation opportunities in their communities and how the application could affect their services.

 Submissions should be relevant to one or more of the factors that the Board considers when reviewing an application.
-This includes:
+The Board has outlined some of its considerations in its submissions policy.

-- State the outcome you seek (i.e., approval of an application or refusal of some or all of an application)
+- State the outcome the submitter seeks (i.e., approval of an application or refusal of some or all of an application)

-- Tell the Board why you object or support an application
+- Tell the Board why the submitter objects to or supports an application

 Submitters must state their case and provide factual details to confirm the claims that they are making.
 Avoid making general statements.
 For example, saying that an application should be refused because “there is no public need” is not informative.

 In certain circumstances, the Board may accept a part of a submission in confidence.
 If submitters want to submit evidence to the Board in confidence, they must make a request to the Board and copy the applicant on the request.
-The request must include:
+RPP 18 outlines requirements and procedures for confidential submissions.

 Send a submission